Bún Bò Huế Recipe – Spicy Beef & Pork Noodle Soup

 Is bún bò Huế Spicy?

 Yes, traditionally, and typically.
-However, the bún bò Huế broth base we make below, I like to make it not spicy at all.
+However, the bún bò Huế broth base in my recipe below, I like to make it not spicy at all.
 In my family and friend groups there’s always a spectrum of spicyness people can handle.

-If you leave the broth at 0 spice, and leave the spicy chile paste on the side, each person can make it as spicy as they like.
+So if we leave the broth at 0 spice, and leave all the spicy chile paste on the side, each person can make it as spicy as they like without any sacrifice in broth flavor.

 Does bún bò Huế have pork?

 Yes.
-It’s kinda funny “bún bò Huế” means Huế beef noodle soup, but it can have just as much or even more pork than it does beef.
+It’s kinda funny “bún bò Huế” means Huế beef noodle soup, but it can have just as much or even more pork than beef.

-In our recipe below, we use pork hocks, Huế style pork sausage, and congealed pork blood.
+In my recipe below, I use pork hocks, Huế style pork sausage, and congealed pork blood.
 Vegetarians beware.

 How do you eat bún bò Huế?